wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 - Dockerfile
 - WSO2 MI

-### Configuring endpoints using the Dockerfile build-preset
+### Configure endpoints with the Dockerfile build-preset

 When you build a service component using the Dockerfile build-preset, you can configure the endpoint details with the endpoints.yaml configuration file.
 You must place this file inside the `.choreo` directory at the build context path and commit it to the source repository.

 See [Understanding the endpoints.yaml file](#understanding-the-endpointsyaml-file) to learn about the endpoints.yaml file.

-### Configuring endpoints using the Ballerina build-preset
+### Configure endpoints with the Ballerina build-preset

 When you create a service component with the `Ballerina preset`, Choreo automatically detects the endpoint details for REST API and GraphQL endpoints.
 You can override the auto-generated endpoint configuration by providing the endpoints.yaml file in the source directory

 See [Understanding the endpoints.yaml file](#understanding-the-endpointsyaml-file) to learn about the endpoints.yaml file.

-### Configuring endpoints using the WSO2 MI build-preset
+### Configure endpoints with the WSO2 MI build-preset

 WSO2 MI build preset is where you can deploy Integrations developed with WSO2 Micro Integrator as an API.
 In this preset, you have three different ways to define endpoints.
 Choreo gives priory to the definition of endpoints in the below-mentioned order.